BarneyShi/Blog/source/_posts/squares-of-a-sorted-array.md

 Output: [4,9,9,49,121]
 ```

 **Note:** It's very easy to come up with a brute force way.
-But double-pointer is fancier.
+But double pointers is fancier.

 ```javascript
 /**